-The overall effectiveness rating for n-acety-l-cysteine is 1.4 out of 3.
-This rating means there is little to no evidence n-acety-l-cysteine does what it claims.
+The overall rating for n-acety-l-cysteine is 1.4 out of 3 meaning there is little if any evidence that this supplement does what it claims to do.
 Using this supplement will not lead to positive results.

 Products Containing N-Acety-L-Cysteine

-|Products Containing N-Acety-L-Cysteine|
+|Products Names||Amount of N-Acety-L-Cysteine|

-|Full list of all 12 products containing N-Acety-L-Cysteine.|
+|Full list of all 59 products containing N-Acety-L-Cysteine.|

-The overall ratings above do no necessarily reflect each claim about n-acety-l-cysteine.
-Individual claims can have higher or lower ratings.
-For example, some supplements may have a lot of backing for one claim, but be completely useless for another.
-Click on claims below for more information.
+The overall ratings above are an average of the individual claim ratings below.
+Individual claims may have higher or lower ratings compared to the supplement's overall rating.
+For example, some supplements may have excellent backing for one claim, but be completely useless for another.
+Click on a claim below for more information.

-|Performance Claims||Effectiveness Rating||Confidence Rating|
+|Performance Claims||Effectiveness Rating||Research Rating|

 |improve cardiovascular endurance||decrease fatigue||improve cycling sprint performance|

-|Recovery Claims||Effectiveness Rating||Confidence Rating|
+|Recovery Claims||Effectiveness Rating||Research Rating|

 |reduce muscle damage||reduce muscle soreness|